 Tuition & Financial Aid

 NOTE: The payer understands tuition assistance is contingent on prompt payments.
 Failure to maintain an up-to-date account may jeopardize the continuation of any remaining tuition grants and subsidies for the remainder of the school year.
-NOTE: Any student who withdraws after September 6, 2019, for any reason, will be responsible for all tuition through the remainder of the 2019-2020 school year.
+NOTE: Any student who withdraws after Friday, September 11, 2020, for any reason, will be responsible for their full tuition balance through the remainder of the 2020-2021 school year.

 The primary responsibility for financing a scholar's education rests with the family which undertakes a financial commitment and sacrifice in deciding to send their children to a Catholic school.
 Although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs to assist.
 Our school communities benefit by attracting scholars that otherwise would not be able to attend our schools.